Chart Color Schemes

 Rapid Creek features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 61.3% of all households, including 26.7% couples with children, 24.5% couples without children, and 8.9% single parent families.
-Non-family households constitute the remaining 38.7%, with lone person households at 30.0% and group households comprising 8.4%.
-The median household size is 2.4 people, which is smaller than the Greater Darwin average of 2.6.
+Family households dominate at 61.3% of all households, comprising 26.7% couples with children, 24.5% couples without children, and 8.9% single parent families.
+Non-family households make up the remaining 38.7%, with lone person households at 30.0% and group households comprising 8.4% of the total.
+The median household size of 2.4 people is smaller than the Greater Darwin average of 2.6.

 Frequently Asked Questions - Households